HaxeFoundation/haxe-evolution/proposals/0000-template.md

 ## Alternatives

-What alternatives have you considered to adress the same problem, why the proposed solution is better?
+What alternatives have you considered to address the same problem, why the proposed solution is better?

 ## Unresolved questions